 Here we use the ERL as a guiding principle for understanding biological magnetoreception using just three basic quantities: sensitivity $\delta B$, volume $V$, and measurement time $\tau$.
 Biological magnetic sensors should also satisfy the ERL, because after all, biological systems operate under the laws of physics \cite{Meister}.
 The ERL can offer multiple insights into animal magnetoreception.

 Qualitatively, the closer to $\hbar$ the numerical value of the ER is for any given sensor, the more \enquote{quantum} can the sensor be characterized.
 This offers an alternative perspective in the study of quantum biology of magnetoreception \cite{qb1,qb2,qb3,qb4,qb5,qb6,qb7,qb8,qb9,qb10}.
 This discussion is not about a choice between \enquote{black} or \enquote{white}, since \enquote{quantumness} can now be quantified, and spans a continuum.
-Indeed, there are now quantifiers for quantum coherence \cite{coh} and entanglement \cite{ent}, and some have been applied to quantifying \enquote{quantumness} of biological magnetoreception \cite{kom1,kom2}.
+Indeed, quantum information science has introduced quantifiers for quantum coherence \cite{coh} and entanglement \cite{ent}, and some have been applied to quantifying \enquote{quantumness} of biological magnetoreception \cite{kom1,kom2}.
 The ER provides yet another quantifier, this time in units of $\hbar$.
 For example, if it is found that some biological magentic sensor has ER e.g. $10^7\hbar$, and thus is far from the quantum limit, this finding is still quite informative, since it implies room for $10^7$ improvement.
 Even if Nature did not have the chance to realize such an improvement, it could in principle be engineered with biomimetic sensors \cite{biomim1,biomim2,biomim3}.

 Quantitatively, the ERL provides a strong and subtle constraint of basic and measurable parameters ($\delta B$, $V$, $\tau$).
 This constraint is particularly helpful for understanding biological magnetoreceptors, which unavoidably face the complexities and uncertainties of biological systems, as opposed to precisely controlled quantum magnetometers in the laboratory.
-As will be outlined in the paper, some biological ERs do not have a specific value as man-made sensors do, but rather, a range of possible values, stemming from those uncertainties. {\it Conversely, it will be seen that the ERL narrows down those uncertainties}.
-For example, we here obtain a precise lower bound for the number of cryptochromes that are required for obtaining a given magnetic sensitivity within a given measurement time.
+As will be outlined in the paper, some biological ERs cannot be attributed a specific value like the ERs of man-made sensors, but rather, a range of possible values, stemming from those uncertainties. {\it Conversely, it will be seen that the ERL narrows down those uncertainties}.
+For example, we here obtain a precise lower bound for the number of cryptochromes or MagR complexes that are required to obtain a given magnetic sensitivity within a given measurement time.